 Politics is increasingly salient in the marketplace, and today's consumers are attuned to it.
 Everything from the brands people buy to the clothing styles they wear and the leisure activities they enjoy has become left- or right-coded — a way to express one's political values and allegiances.

-Being seen as having a political ideology is often unavoidable for brands.
-Although fewer are engaging in explicit political advocacy than 4 or 5 years ago, consumers often infer brands' political leanings from a range of indirect cues including industry, geography, social responsibility initiatives, operational decision-making, and even the way they speak about nonpolitical topics online.
+Being seen as having a political ideology can be unavoidable for brands.
+Consumers infer brands' political leanings from a range of cues including industry, operational decision-making, and even the way brands communicate about nonpolitical topics online.

-It is therefore more important than ever for managers to understand how perceptions of their brand's political ideology shape consumers' judgments.
+It is more important than ever for managers to understand how perceptions of their brands' political ideologies shape consumers' perceptions, expectations, and judgments.

 Postdoctoral Fellow in Marketing